GaaneshT/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC09 – Bulk delete using `clear` command by index range or tags**
+**Use case: UC09 – Bulk delete multiple students**

 **Preconditions:**

 - At least one student exists.
-- User provides either a valid index range or valid tags.
+- User has identified the range of students to be deleted.

 **Guarantees:**

-- Student records in the given index range or with matching tags are permanently deleted.
+- Student records in the given range are permanently deleted.

 **MSS**

-1. User enters clear with either:
-    1. a valid index range, or
-    2. one or more tags.
-2. TutorSynch validates input.
+1. User requests to remove a range of students.
-3. TutorSynch deletes matching students.
+2. TutorSynch deletes matching students.
-4. TutorSynch shows the updated student list.
+3. TutorSynch shows the updated student list.

    Use case ends.